jericholeal/jl-virtualnetlab/README.md

 #### Trouble accessing smbshare on fileserver01 from windowsclient01
 - ping was OK, but \\fileserver01\smbshare wasn't accessible
 - I had the wrong sharename in smb.conf, so I fixed the name

+#### linuxclient01 backups
+- I added a static DHCP lease to linuxclient01 to simplify ssh backups from fileserver01